Introduction

 Palletized Boxes

 You probably could guess what this method is from its name.
 Palletized boxes and packages are securely arranged and stacked on pallets.
-To do this, the use of strapping, stretch wrap, or other stabilizing materials is necessary.
+Strapping, stretch wrap, or other stabilizing materials are necessary to do this.
 Overall, the pallet serves as a stable base for the boxes, which makes handling and transport more convenient.

 So, what are the pros and cons of this method?